es-ude/elastic-ai.runtime.enV5/README.md

 The flag `-G Ninja` tells CMake to use Ninja as the build tool.
 If this flag is not passed CMake will use the default build tool on your machine (mostly Makefiles).

+To run the FPGA related flash scripts it is recommended to create a loval virtual environment and install the tool from the [requirements.txt](bitfile_scripts/requirements.txt).

 ### CMake Profiles

 There are three CMake Profiles provided with the CLion settings: Debug, Release, and UnitTests.